-In this post will discuss the merge statement in the SQL server.
-So what is the use of the Merge statement?
-Merge statement, introduced in SQL 2008, allows us to perform insert updates and delete in one statement.
+In this post, we will discuss the MERGE statement in SQL Server.
+So, what is the use of the MERGE statement?
+The MERGE statement, introduced in SQL Server 2008, allows us to perform insert, update, and delete operations in a single statement.

-we can say that we don’t have to write multiple SQL scripts for performing, Crud operation or insert update, and delete with the help of Merge statement.
+We can say that we don’t have to write multiple SQL scripts to perform CRUD (Create, Read, Update, Delete) operations with the help of the MERGE statement.

-Using the Merge statement we join the target table and source table by using a common column between both the tables.
-Based on how the rows match up, we can then perform an insert update or delete on the target table.
+Using the MERGE statement, we join the target table and source table by using a common column between both tables.
+Based on how the rows match up, we can then perform insert, update, or delete operations on the target table.

 Let’s look at an example now.

-Here we got TblCustomerSource and TblCustomerTarget tables.
-TblCustomerTarget is the table on which we will be performing insert update and delete all in one statement.
+Here, we have the TblCustomerSource and TblCustomerTarget tables.
+TblCustomerTarget is the table on which we will be performing insert, update, and delete operations all in one statement.

 1